User's UI actions are counted in the rate limit. Webhooks are not subjected to rate limiting.

 All our API endpoints require authentication.
 Regardless of the authentication method, the Pipedrive API allows performing requests according to the plan.

-While the Pipedrive API rate limit window duration is 2 seconds for both authentication methods, the rate limiting of the Pipedrive API is different for api_token
+While the Pipedrive API rate limit window duration is 2 seconds for both authentication methods, the rate-limiting of the Pipedrive API is different for api_token

 requests and OAuth apps using access_token